bgarate/Evolution/README.md

 ## Features

 - Algorithms can be defined in a fluent, declarative style
-- Multithreading
+- Multithreading and chaching on Fitness calculation
 - Completely custom algorithms can be implemented reusing the existing operators and engine
 - Generic, flexible and extendable
-- Already implemented Mutators, selectors, alterers and chromosomes.
+- Already implemented Mutators, selectors, alterers, chromosomes and executors.
 More can be implemented
 - Pluggable source of Random Number Generator
 - Generic fitness: any type F that implements IComparable<F> can be used as a Fitness type